NerdLang/nerd/README.md

 ## Windows

-You can install Mingw for Windows here : https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/
+You can install Msys2 for Windows here : https://www.msys2.org/ or Clang here: https://releases.llvm.org/

 You can also install Linux for Windows and use a linux system on Windows